krups/openmct-tutorial/README.md

 # Open MCT Integration Tutorials

+This is a fork of the original OpenMCT Tutorial repository that adds database logging to the realtime telemetry received over a serial port.
+Incoming data from the serial port is expected to be in JSON format and is assigned a current timestamp and logged to the SQLite DB.

+The schema for the DB is in db_structure.sql

+The dictionary.json file contains the ids that are populated in the front end and must have corresponding data sent over serial.
+See the GroundstationFirmware in the ampts-fta-software repository for more information on the data format that needs to be sent over serial.

+The history-server has also been modified to support querying the DB to select logged data between a given date range.

 These tutorials will walk you through the simple process of integrating your telemetry systems with Open MCT.
 In case you don't have any telemetry systems, we've included a reference implementation of a historical and realtime server.
 We'll take you through the process of integrating those services with Open MCT.

 ## Tutorial Prerequisites